Kim Carnes: 1982–1987: Voyeur and further releases

-1988–1993: Return to Nashville and Japanese releases
+1988–1997: Return to Nashville and Japanese releases

 Carnes reunited with producer Jimmy Bowen for her eleventh album View from the House, released in July 1988.
 It peaked at no. 36 on the Billboard Top Country Albums chart.
-Featuring session musicians including Vince Gill and Lyle Lovett, the album was described as a return to the country and folk influences of her early albums.
+Featuring musicians including Vince Gill, Lyle Lovett, Steve Wariner and Bruce Hornsby, the album was described as a return to the country and folk influences of her early albums.
 "Crazy in Love" was released as the album's lead single, peaking at no. 13 on Billboards Adult Contemporary chart.

-In the early 1990s, Carnes released a series of tracks exclusively in Japan, including "Shiny Day" for a compilation album titled Re-Import, and "Hold Me" for a tribute album to the Japanese singer Seiko Matsuda.
-Carnes' twelfth studio album Checkin' Out the Ghosts was released exclusively in Japan in March 1991.
-Carnes recorded a cover of the Everly Brothers' song "Love Hurts" for the soundtrack to the Japanese film Private Lessons II.

-Later in 1991, Carnes recorded the single "Hooked on the Memory of You" as a duet with Neil Diamond for his album Lovescape.
+In 1991, Carnes recorded the single "Hooked on the Memory of You" as a duet with Neil Diamond for his album Lovescape.
 A second track titled "Hard Times for Lovers" was released as a bonus track.
 In 1992, Diamond released a compilation album titled The Greatest Hits: 1966–1992 which featured a third duet with Carnes, a cover of "Heartbreak Hotel".

 In 1993, Carnes released Gypsy Honeymoon: The Best of Kim Carnes.
-The title track peaked at no. 65 in Germany.
+The title track peaked at No. 65 in Germany.

 In 1997, Carnes co-wrote "Just One Little Kiss" with Greg Barnhill for Lila McCann's debut album Lila.